Recommended COVID-19 Modifications to Michigan 4-H Shooting Sports ProgramsDOWNLOAD FILE

-- When retrieving or returning bows/firearms to the rack or storage table, only one individual should approach at a time.
-If the range has multiple bow racks, they should be spaced at least six feet apart to allow multiple individuals to pick up and place equipment.
+- When retrieving or returning bows/firearms to the rack or storage table, encourage only one individual to approach at a time.

-- Ample time must be allotted between events or practices to allow for proper cleaning and sanitization of the facilities and equipment.
+- Allow ample time between events or practices for proper cleaning and sanitization of the facilities and equipment.

 - Target backers and bases should be sanitized at the end of practice.

 - Apply sanitizer to target tacks/pins when done.

 - Ammo should be distributed for shooters using gloves.
 Shooters should shoot all ammo provided to them.

 Research what sanitization products are safe and effective for the equipment being used.
 Before storing equipment, clean it and re-oil the surfaces because alcohol will remove the oil coating.
 Here are some potential sanitation options: